AlexandreFenyo/net-monitor/README.md

 This servlet is requested by the net-monitor JavaScript client library.

+## Install with Docker

+Using Docker is the prefered way to install net-monitor.

 ## Install from the WAR archive in the Cloudflare CDN

 ### base URL